astronomer/docs/astro/configure-deployment-resources.md

   <meta name="og:description" content="Modify the resource settings of a Deployment to make sure that your tasks have the CPU and memory required to complete successfully." />
 </head>

 After you create an Astro Deployment, you can modify its settings to meet the unique requirements of your organization.
-On Astro, you can:
+Through the Cloud UI and Astro CLI, you can:

 - Allocate resources for the Airflow scheduler and workers.
 - Update a Deployment name and description.